br-automation-com/vscode-brautomationtools/README.md

 }
 ```

 >Tip: You don't have to enter unused options.
-Some options will show a dialog on execution of the task, if they are not set (e.g. the build mode).
+Some options will show a dialog on execution of the task if they are not set (e.g. the build mode).

 Check out the [_VS Code documentation_](https://code.visualstudio.com/docs/editor/tasks) for further information about tasks.